1234567Yang/LinuxManagerMCP/README.md

 ## TODO

 Ctrl+C to interrupt a command (instead of killing the whole shell), finer-grained controls, a logging system, several people controlling the same machine.

-## Misc

-Calling out A/'s damn Cybersecurity filter here: apparently driving a Linux box automatically counts as a security matter, so it cut me off halfway through and demanded I switch to Sunnet 4.6.
-Pure aggravation.